 While this denunciation ultimately merged with MSF's condemnation of totalitarianism's disasters, it came out of a very different process than the public stands on Afghanistan.
 The intent was not to prolong emergency relief, but to challenge its use in the service of murderous policies.
-MSF used public opinion to pressure the UN, NGOs, and western nations; the aim was to transform their aid practices, to prevent them from stepping over "that blurry, but very real, line beyond which assistance for victims imperceptibly turns into support for their tormenters".

-In the end, by condemning communist totalitarianism as the root of the greatest human disasters and for using humanitarian action against its beneficiaries, MSF made common cause with the west during the Cold War.
-It saw its action as a part of the fight for human rights and democracy: "Though imperfect, the [liberal political systems] are the only ones in history that have allowed significant advances in freedoms and social justice".
-In the same vein, the association applied for the Council of Europe Human Rights Prize in 1988.
-Believing that the award would constitute "a moral recognition giving more weight to [its] interventions in the Third World", it pointed out that, "since its beginnings, MSF has acted to promote and defend human rights": by its action, it responds to the "right of populations to have access to medical care", and by its presence, it acts as "a decisive deterrent in preventing human rights abuses".
-Lastly, it reserved the "right to speak out publicly on atrocities about which its teams have knowledge, when they are alone in a place where outside observers cannot investigate".
-Presented every three years, the prize was awarded to Lech Walesa in 1989: MSF won it in 1992.
+MSF used public opinion to pressure the UN, NGOs, and western nations; the aim was to transform their aid practices, to prevent them from stepping over "that blurry, but very real, line beyond which assistance for victims imperceptibly turns into support for their tormenters".10 its beneficiaries, MSF made common cause with the west during the Cold War.
+It saw its action as a part of the fight for human rights and democracy: "Though imperfect, the [liberal political systems] are the only ones in history that have allowed significant advances in freedoms and social justice".11 In the same vein, the association applied for the Council of Europe Human Rights Prize in 1988.
+Believing that the award would constitute "a moral recognition giving more weight to [its] interventions in the Third World",12 it pointed out that, "since its beginnings, MSF has acted to promote and defend human rights": by its action, it responds to the "right of populations to have access to medical care", and by its presence, it acts as "a decisive deterrent in preventing human rights abuses".
+Lastly, it reserved the "right to speak out publicly on atrocities about which its teams have knowledge, when they are alone in a place where outside observers cannot investigate".13 Presented every three years, the prize was awarded to Lech Walesa in 1989: MSF won it in 1992.